harshitafk/Design-Patterns-Java/design-pattern-demo/src/com/designpattern/builder/notes/Builder Design Patterns in Java.md

     }
 }
 ```
-The number of parameters to pass to the constructor will make the line of code unreadable.
+The number of parameters to pass to the `constructor` will make the line of code `unreadable`.
 Yes, you can still use the setter to change the value of a property after you have initialized your object.
 But what if all your fields are final because you want to render them immutable?
-Or what if some fields are mandatory and others don’t?
+Or What if some fields are mandatory and others don’t?

 ## Implementation of the builder pattern